4. Always Shut Down Windows Correctly.

 that is rated for electronics.
 A regular plug in strip that contains a row of outlets is not a surge protector.
 Read the package and make sure the product you buy guarantees protection from lightning strikes and power surges.
 Make sure the package lists the joule rating.
 The higher the joules, the more protected your electronics will be.

 to help keep you safe from malware that exploits vulnerabilities in these programs.
-Get the updates from java.com and adobe.com.
+Don't update these programs from pop-ups or from search suggestions.
+Get the updates from java.com

 to keep your computer from overheating.
 Never lay your laptop on the bed or upholstery for long periods of time, as this will keep the vents from being able to get any air and the laptop will overheat.

 17. Check The Batteries In Your Cordless Mouse.